gihozo-Ds/CEP_dashboard/README.md

 - Overview of reported issues by department and administrative level
 - Time-based filtering (All, Today, Last 7 Days)
 - Location-based filtering (District, Sector, Cell)
-- Insights: resolution times, trends, and more
+- Insights: resolution times, trends, and heatmap showing the issue density by district
-- Sentiment analysis
+- Sentiment analysis: sentiment by assigned level, average rating by department
 - Predictive model

 ## Requirements